 You know you have crossed some kind of personal line in the sand when you find yourself having a quiet but serious argument with yourself about just how far from home you are comfortable going while still dressed in your pyjamas.

 To put the rubbish out in the bins on the street under cover of darkness?
 No problem.

 To retrieve your handbag from your parked car down the street?
 Well, the neighbours are friends, right?

 To the corner shop on an emergency milk mission?
 Would you?
 Or is this where the line is drawn?

-For me, I am pretty comfortable in my PJs most times of the day but I do (mostly) stop myself from conducting everyday interactions with non-family members – mostly out of fear that once I cross this line, I will never come back again.
+For me, I am pretty comfortable in my PJs most times of the day but I do (mostly) stop myself from conducting interactions with non-family members – mostly out of fear that once I cross this line, I will never come back.

 MORE Beauty and Fashion